AlbertSu123/blog/data/blog/showerthoughts.md

 - U2f security key for in person use ie yubikey for houses
 - Delivery drivers in doordash need to wait to drop off package.
 Use public key private key cryptography to let them open a box to drop package in
 - Dao owning football/sports team
+- Csgo gambling for NFTs, you deposit nfts for floor price and the pot is drawn every 10 mins.
+Need to have cool pics and a chat.
+Need to have free way to enter so its sweepstakes

 # Completion Time: 1 month